 We solely own our platform patent estate, which has been designed using our proprietary TORPEDO platform.
-As of December 31, 2021, our platform patent portfolio included five issued U.S. patents, fourteen pending U.S. patent applications, two PCT and over thirty-five pending foreign patent applications.
+As of December 31, 2022, our platform patent portfolio included nine issued United States patents, 15 pending United States patent applications, two PCT patent applications, and forty pending foreign patent applications.
 This patent portfolio covers a variety of our toolbox ligands that bind to the Cereblon E3 ubiquitin ligase, or CRBN, either alone, as part of a MonoDAC molecule, or as part of a BiDAC molecule that includes a protein ligand to a disease-modifying protein target.

-Specifically, this platform portfolio consists of fifteen patent families covering the TORPEDO platform with composition of matter claims directed to various classes of CRBN ligands and degraders derived therefrom, as well as claims to associated methods of use, pharmaceutical compositions and processes of manufacture.
-Patent applications for several of these patent families have been filed in the United States, China and Europe.
-Patents in these families, if issued and maintained, will expire between 2037 and 2041, without taking into account potential patent term extensions or adjustments.
+Specifically, this platform portfolio consists of 17 patent families covering the TORPEDO platform with composition of matter claims directed to various classes of CRBN ligands and degraders derived therefrom, as well as claims to associated methods of use, pharmaceutical compositions, and processes of manufacture.
+Patent applications for several of these patent families have been filed in the United States, China, and Europe.
+Patents in these families, if issued and maintained, will expire between 2037 and 2043, without taking into account potential patent term extensions or adjustments.